Zeriabo/messagingApp/README.md

 Coming update:

+Coming update: encrypt the passwords inside the database  <br />
 Coming update: use the Logger  <br />
 Coming update: Implementing tests <br />
 Coming update: sending notification for the frontend when message arrive <br />